 Jumping into your car after a sunny spring day can be an unwelcome surprise.
 The windows and cabin of your vehicle act a lot like a greenhouse when it’s left in direct sunlight.
 The sun’s energy can enter through your windows or be absorbed by the metal roof but has no way to escape.
 This heat is trapped and can cause the interior of your vehicle to get extremely hot on sunny days.
 You can help mitigate this effect by tinting your windows, choosing a light color paint or using a windshield sunshade but even these are not solutions, they just slightly lessen the burn marks on the back of your legs from your hot leather seats.

 When you’ve paid a premium for air conditioning in your car you’re ready to be comfortable when you hop in.
 Of course, it takes a few seconds for the air to get cool, but what if you’ve waited a minute or so and you’ve still got your car ac blowing hot air in your face?
-Before you zip down to the dealership and pay for a vehicle inspection, try checking a few common easy to fix problems that could cause your system to malfunction.
+Before you zip down to the dealership and pay for a vehicle inspectionto figure out why your car’s air conditioner is not blowing cold air, try checking a few common easy to fix problems listed below.

 - Blocked condenser